GabeScott/standard-works-vault/General Conference/1991 October - Daughters of God.md

 May you be blessed with strength for the work of the day and with love for all who are entrusted to your care.

 You know this work is true, as do I. You know that God our Eternal Father lives and that His Son Jesus Christ, born of Mary as the Only Begotten of the Father, was and is the Redeemer of the world.
 You know that their work has been restored in this dispensation through the instrumentality of the Prophet Joseph Smith.
 You can bear testimony of that as I can and do, as I leave my love and my blessing upon you, in the name of Jesus Christ, amen.

+[^1]: I am aware of Abigail Adams’s correspondence with John Adams on this point.
+However, it does not follow that all of the fifty-six signers of the Declaration were of the same view.
+Subsequent generations have regarded *men* in its generic sense.
+I might have used various other examples on which there could be no question.